11/05/2024

 "Thinking is the hardest work there is, which is probably why so few engage in it." -- Henry Ford

-"Where all think alike, little thinking takes place." - Walter Lippman
+"Where all think alike, few think at all." - Walter Lippman

 "Better to remain silent and be thought a fool than to speak and remove all doubt." - Unknown (likely Maurice Switzer, 1906)